The Perils Of Asking “Are You Doing Okay?”

 You Rude Person!

 One of the younger guys answers in an even tone, “Just taking a rest, we’re fine.”
 As would most people who “get” social cues, I’ve already instantly understood why I got the glares.
 And so I make an innane comment about us being two miles above sea level to try to take the sting out of my first question.
 The woman continues to be friendly and says something agreeable.
 My sister, having also understood my supposed faux pas says something polite about also being a bit tuckered out even though she lives at one mile high.
 The older guy valiantly says, “Yes, there’s that.”
 And that’s about it, the three people standing around the older guy move aside to let us pass.
 I’m slightly annoyed as my sister and I continue our trek, but not enough to even comment on it in the moment.
 Because it happens so damned often.
 I would just sound smug: “Can you imagine, the men all seemed offended because I asked the dude if he was okay?”
 But that thought did go through my head, I’m not going to lie.

 To me, the problem with a simple and genuine question of concern for another human being perceived as rude, and then me feeling the need to -placate- others for asking it is an obvious symptom of how unhealthy our cultural norms are.
 So there’s that sad reality.
-But here’s the super sad part: many, many people who instantly understand why asking the question could be seen as rude, will not initially see why I see it as a symptom of how unhealthy our cultural norms are.
+But here’s the super sad part: many, many people will not initially see -beyond- the gender issues to the more generally problematic way many of us respond to issues around compassion and vulnerability.
 I’ll have to spell that part out.
 Because it is a part of culture so “normal” to us, we don’t get how toxic it really is.